Introduction to PXF

 Your Greenplum Database deployment consists of a master node and multiple segment hosts.
 A single PXF agent process on each Greenplum Database segment host allocates a worker thread for each segment instance on a segment host that participates in a query against an external table.
 The PXF agents on multiple segment hosts communicate with the external data store in parallel.

 Connector is a generic term that encapsulates the implementation details required to read from or write to an external data store.
-PXF provides built-in connectors to Hadoop (HDFS, Hive, HBase), object stores (Azure, Google Cloud Storage, Minio, S3), and SQL databases (JDBC).
+PXF provides built-in connectors to Hadoop (HDFS, Hive, HBase), object stores (Azure, Google Cloud Storage, Minio, S3), and SQL databases (via JDBC).

-A PXF server is a named configuration for Hadoop or an object store connector.
+A PXF Server is a named configuration for a connector.
 A server definition provides the information required for PXF to access an external data source.
-This configuration information is data-store-specific, and may include server location and access credentials.
+This configuration information is data-store-specific, and may include server location, access credentials, and other relevant properties.

 The default PXF server is named

-Finally, a PXF profile is a named mapping identifying a specific data format supported by a specific external data store.
-PXF supports text, Avro, JSON, RCFile, Parquet, SequenceFile, and ORC data formats, and provides several built-in profiles as discussed in the following section.
+Finally, a PXF profile is a named mapping identifying a specific data format or protocol supported by a specific external data store.
+PXF supports text, Avro, JSON, RCFile, Parquet, SequenceFile, and ORC data formats, and the JDBC protocol, and provides several built-in profiles as discussed in the following section.

 PXF implements a Greenplum Database protocol named